Emma Raducanu at US Open: British No 1 says world of negativity has affected her in last few years

 "I'd say that kind of affected me a lot in the last few years.
 It still definitely gets me from time to time, but overall I think I can enjoy what I'm doing day to day a lot more, I have good people around.
 I'm just happy that I'm in this place with my tennis."

-Raducanu is still looking for her first victory in New York since claiming the title and, while she is likely to be strongly favoured in the opening round, things will get tougher from there.
+Raducanu is still looking for her first victory in New York since claiming the title and, while she is likely to be strongly favoured in the opening round against world No 65 Ena Shibahara from Japan, things will get tougher from there.

 There has been more coaching upheaval as well but she has a permanent mentor in place again, this time experienced Spaniard Francisco Roig, who previously worked with Rafael Nadal, and the positive shoots feel ready to bloom.